US STOCKS-Nasdaq gains on tech stocks, hopes for more stimulus

 By Herbert Lash

-NEW YORK, Feb 11 (Reuters) - The Nasdaq eked out a modest gain on Thursday with investors betting on more fiscal stimulus, but U.S. President Joe Biden said China was poised to "eat our lunch," a warning that tempered investor enthusiasm for a market near record highs.
+NEW YORK, Feb 11 (Reuters) - The Nasdaq and S&P 500 eked out modest gains on Thursday with investors betting on more fiscal stimulus, but U.S. President Joe Biden said China was poised to "eat our lunch," a warning that tempered enthusiasm for a market near record highs.

-Gains in Nvidia Corp NVDA.O and Intel Corp <INTC.O> helped make technology.SPLCRT the only sector on the S&P 500 and Nasdaq to rise, with all others declining.
+Nvidia Corp NVDA.O rose 3.2% and Intel Corp INTC.O 3.1%, making technology .SPLCRT the only sector on the S&P 500 and Nasdaq to rise, with all others declining.
+Declining shares outnumbered gainers on the Nasdaq and New York Stock Exchange.

 Biden told a group of U.S. senators in a meeting to discuss the need to upgrade U.S. infrastructure that the United States must raise its game in the face of the challenge from China.